Red Bay, Newfoundland and Labrador: Geography

 Red Bay is a natural harbour residing in the bay that gives it its name, both names in reference to the red granite cliffs of the region.
 Because of the sheltered harbour it was used during World War II as a mooring site for naval vessels.
 In the bay are Penney Island and Saddle Island, which were used by the Basques for their whaling operations.
 The location of the sunken vessel San Juan is near Saddle Island.

 History

-A Basque chalupa recovered from the waters of the bay and on display in the museum.